 - Realistic (Worthwhile) – The coordinates are known, and adjustment is possible.

 - Time-bound (When) – The times when housing performance (‘load’) must be delivered are fixed.

 - Inspiring (Engagement) – The travelling party has team spirit and is motivated.

-The Strategic Accommodation Roadmap management game offers the opportunity to have your own organizational goals as a starting point.
-One explores in a playful manner together with relevant stakeholders the required learn/work environment performance and interventions that contribute to the chosen organization goals as expressed in strategy and policy documents.
+The Strategic Accommodation Roadmap management game offers the opportunity to have your own organisational goals as a starting point.
+One explores in a playful manner together with relevant stakeholders the required learn/work environment performance and interventions that contribute to the chosen organisation goals as expressed in strategy and policy documents.

-During this virtual exploration also the priorities of the organization goals, where the learn/work environment can make direct and indirect a contribution, are determined.
+During this virtual exploration also the priorities of the organisation goals, where the learn/work environment can make direct and indirect a contribution, are determined.
 The goals with the highest priority are made SMARTI.

 “Success requires a Strategic Accommodation Roadmap and meaningful performance measurements!”